 • Black Balsam | Sample local flavours with a shot of tar-black liquor, bottled in a clay bottle and containing 24 different herbs, roots and spices.
 While some people find it quite a mouthful – and damn strong – this drink can be found in every local’s cupboard and is often used as cold medicine.
 Instead of a shot, try it as a hot drink, mixed with schnapps or in a cocktail.

 It’s fair to say that Latvia’s capital Riga, which dates back to 1201, is the most prominent part of the country with meandering tourists.

-Almost half of the country that was once under the socialist rule is covered with a blanket of the untouched and easily accessible forests giving the home to an abundance of wild and beautiful creatures; such as lynxes, red fox, wild boar, wolves, and deer.
+Almost half of the country that was once under socialist rule is covered with a blanket of untouched and easily accessible forests giving a home to an abundance of wild and beautiful creatures; such as lynxes, red foxes, wild boar, wolves, and deer.

-Jūrmala, Cēsis and Sigulda are perfect places to incorporate on first-timers itinerary as they are easy to get to and fun to explore.
+Jūrmala, Cēsis and Sigulda are perfect places to incorporate into first-timers’ itineraries as they are easy to get to and fun to explore.

 Ice Hockey is a sacred sport in Latvia, and Latvians pride themselves to be the best ice hockey fans in the World.